Betiiy/alx-system_engineering-devops/README.md

-shell permission task 6
+shell permission task 7
-a script that adds execute permission to the owner
+script that adds execution permission to the owner